flutterdata/flutter_data/README.md

  - Deserialized JSON data into a list of `Todo` models
  - Displayed the list in a `FutureBuilder`

-(snap)

-How was that possible?
+How was all that possible?

 1. We annotated a `Todo` with `@DataRepository`
-1. We made our model `extend DataSupport` (a mixin is also available)
+2. We made our model `extend DataSupport` (a mixin is also available)
-1. We ran codegen: `flutter packages pub run build_runner build`
+3. We ran codegen: `flutter packages pub run build_runner build`

 ```dart
 @JsonSerializable()